jmmut/jmmut.github.io/_posts/2024-11-24-Programming-aphorisms.md

 - Your code from 3 years ago is probably horrible.
 This is good.
 It means you've improved.
 Unless you're just a fashion victim.

-- Temporary solutions tend to live longer than definitive solutions.
+- Temporary solutions tend to live as long as definitive solutions.